imanuelgittens/javascript-studies/Course-08-Building-High-Performance-Modern-JavaScript-Web-Applications/Section-03-Mastering-The-Document-Object-Model/questions.md

  ####Question 4 - Explain how the HTML element `children` method works and give an example of its usage.

  the `Node.children` method returns a live HTMLCollection of all the child elements of that node.
-This [pen](http://codepen.io/imanuelgittens/pen/xqqyOG)

- Show a great example of the `children` method in action and how to use it.
+This [pen](http://codepen.io/imanuelgittens/pen/xqqyOG) shows a great example of the `children` method in action and how to use it.
 Happy coding!

  ####Question 5 - Explain what a 'TreeWalker' is.
 Describe how to create one and give at least two examples of its usage.

  A TreeWalker is an object containing a sub-tree of the DOM.
-The TreeWalker also provides methods for interacting with the subtree stored in the object.
+The TreeWalker also provides methods for interacting with the subtree stored in that object.
  It can work on any node type and is fairly simple to create. lets look at some example code to see how we can make one.

  We have some HTML